 Our comprehensive guide to Android Wear goes into a lot more detail on the operating system, features, Google Now and apps.

 If you haven't actually bought an Android Wear device yet and you're undecided about which will be best for you, check out our round-up of the best Android Wear smartwatches.

 It summarises which features and functions appear (or don't appear) on all smartwatches on sale now.
-For instance the Sony Smartwatch 3, Nixon's The Mission, the Moto 360 Sport and the Polar M600 have GPS whereas the original Asus ZenWatch doesn't support Wi-Fi.
+For instance, some watches such as the Polar M600 have GPS, whereas the original Asus ZenWatch doesn't even support Wi-Fi.

 The Moto 360 2 is best for customisation but the ZenWatch 3 and Huawei Watch are both strong designs.

 Find out what the best Android Wear smartwatch is for you.

 Once your Wear watch is out of the box, it's a pretty straightforward process to get it set up and connected to your Android phone.
 But it can be tricky for beginners to know which step to do first - when do you turn Bluetooth on?
 What should you do if it doesn't pair first time?

 Our guide to setting up and connecting Android Wear takes you through it step by step with tips on which settings to dive into first.